1minEpowMinX/GolangYandex.Lyceum/README.md

 # GolangYandex.Lyceum
-A collection of solutions from the course of the same name
+A collection of my solutions from the course
 **The code is posted solely for portfolio building purposes**